NodeBE4/opinion/_posts/2022-06-13-EnclavedMicrostate.md

 That's fair, but I suppose if you ever want a co-writer who did a little reading on the Falklands in the past, I am willing to render my services.

+----- __547.7__ -----2022-06-25 20:13:42+08:00:

+Or use a site like camas.unddit.com.

+----- __547.8__ -----2022-06-25 20:23:09+08:00:

+I was wondering how long it would take for it to reach HobbyDrama.
+All told, I feel like there isn't much to discuss or at least not really anywhere it can still go.
+Both parties are essentially agreeing to disagree, and unless Mikeneko develops a more extreme case of lastworditis, this is probably where it all ends.